tstone/MicrowaveJS/README.md

 - I wanted to write code for blog posts in my own editor, being able to use things like tab, brace highlighting, etc.
 - I didn't want to write blog posts in HTML.
 I wanted it to be simple, like answering a question on Stack Overflow.
-- I want things to be simple.
+- I want the syntax and setup to be fast and easy.
 I shouldn't have to fuss around for 5 minutes just to get a blog post online

 **So I built microwave.js.**